Hamburger: Charlie Nagreen

-Otto Kuase
+Otto Krause

-According to White Castle, Otto Kuase was the inventor of the hamburger.
+According to White Castle, Otto Krause was the inventor of the hamburger.
 In 1891, he created a beef patty cooked in butter and topped with a fried egg.
 German sailors later omitted the fried egg.

 Oscar Weber Bilby

 The family of Oscar Weber Bilby claims the first-known hamburger on a bun was served on July 4, 1891, on Grandpa Oscar's farm.
 The bun was a yeast bun.
-In 1995, Governor Frank Keating proclaimed that the first true hamburger on a bun was created and consumed in Tulsa, Oklahoma in 1891, calling Tulsa, "The Real Birthplace of the Hamburger."
+In 1995, Governor Frank Keating proclaimed that the first true hamburger on a bun was created and consumed in Tulsa, Oklahoma in 1891, calling Tulsa, "The Real Birthplace of the Hamburger".

 Frank and Charles Menches

 Frank and Charles Menches claim to have sold a ground beef sandwich at the Erie County Fair in 1885 in Hamburg, New York.
 During the fair, they ran out of pork sausage for their sandwiches and substituted beef.
 The brothers exhausted their supply of sausage, so they purchased chopped-up beef from a butcher, Andrew Klein.
 Historian Joseph Streamer wrote that the meat was from Stein's market, not Klein's, despite Stein's having sold the market in 1874.
-The story notes that the name of the hamburger comes from Hamburg, New York, not Hamburg, Germany.
+The story notes that, in this case, the name of the hamburger comes from Hamburg, New York, not Hamburg, Germany.
 Frank Menches's obituary in The New York Times states that these events took place at the 1892 Summit County Fair in Akron, Ohio.

 Fletcher Davis

-Fletcher Davis of Athens, Texas claimed to have invented the hamburger.
-According to oral histories, in the 1880s, he opened a lunch counter in Athens and served a 'burger' of fried ground beef patties with mustard and Bermuda onion between two slices of bread, with a pickle on the side.
+Fletcher Davis of Athens, Texas, claimed to have invented the hamburger.
+According to oral histories, he opened a lunch counter in Athens in the 1880s and served a 'burger' of fried ground beef patties with mustard and Bermuda onion between two slices of bread, with a pickle on the side.
 The story is that in 1904, Davis and his wife Ciddy ran a sandwich stand at the St. Louis World's Fair.
 Historian Frank X. Tolbert noted that Athens resident Clint Murchison said his grandfather dated the hamburger to the 1880s with Fletcher "Old Dave" Davis.
 A photo of "Old Dave's Hamburger Stand" from 1904 was sent to Tolbert as evidence of the claim.

 Other hamburger-steak claims

-Various non-specific claims of the invention relate to the term "hamburger steak" without mention of its being a sandwich.
-The first printed American menu which listed hamburger is said to be an 1834 menu from Delmonico's in New York.
-However, the printer of the original menu was not in business in 1834.
+Various claims of the invention relate to the term "hamburger steak" without mention of its being a sandwich.
+The alleged first printed American menu listing hamburgers is an 1834 menu from Delmonico's in New York.
+However, the printer of the original menu was not yet in business in 1834.
 In 1889, a menu from Walla Walla Union in Washington offered hamburger steak as a menu item.